srajiang/great-escape/README.md

 This game features:

 * Smooth visual style, elements appearing in the view in an isometric pattern.
-* Background color gradient change over time as you progress through the game.
 * Sound elements that reinforce the reward of landing on the mark (i.e. right on the center of the platform).
 * Delightful physics of launching the character, the flip, and the landing.